What is Cruise Insurance?

 How Much Does Cruise Insurance Cost?

-Carnival Cruise Line is one of the most popular cruise brands in North America, with a fleet of 27 ships.
-Their cruise trip insurance plan, dubbed Carnival Vacation Protection, is an optional add-on to customers when purchasing.
+Carnival’s cruise trip insurance plan, dubbed Carnival Vacation Protection, is an optional add-on for customers when purchasing.

-However, the Carnival cruise insurance plan falls short on a number of fronts, including:
+Although the Carnival cruise insurance plan is great for cancellations, it falls short on several fronts, including:

 • Trip Cancellation: Only covers a customer's airfare and cruise expenses, and does not provide protection for other non-refundable travel expenses like rental cars, hotel stays, or prepaid excursions.